rsa17826/vex-plus-plus/readme.md

     - **color**
     - **canAttachToThings**

-- **Scythe**: kills the player on contact and will spin counterclockwise
+- **scythe**: kills the player on contact and will spin counterclockwise

   -rotatable